MelleD/ha-radar-warning/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=MelleD&repository=ha-radar-warning&category=plugin)

-## Google Geolocation API Setup
+## Google Geocoding API Setup

-The Google Geolocation API allows you to determine and process location data.
+The Google Geocoding API allows you to determine and process location data.
 This is optional and improves the adress data for the POIs.
-This guide outlines the steps to set up and use the Google Geolocation API.
+This guide outlines the steps to set up and use the Google Geocoding API.

 ### Prerequisites
 - A Google Cloud account